Methodician/a2a/README.md

 ## Contact for hire

-Do you want to talk to Flight about building something for you?, please email [us here:](<info.flight.run@gmail.com>)
+Do you want to talk to Flight about building something for you?, please head to our site and [drop us a line](https://flight.run/contact).

 ## Technologies Used